ofasgard/progress-clocks/README.md

 Todo:

-- Replace title pre with some kind of clickable element that can be edited
 - Session-oriented functionality
 - Add some kind of regular "sync" to a remote server every few seconds (separate from the animation loop)
 - General CSS and styling shenanigans